 Pencils were reliable.
 You knew exactly where you stood with your pencil.
 When the lead tip turned round, you got up from your desk, walked to the back of the classroom, and fixed the problem with your hands.
 There were no sudden deaths.
 You saw the progression of your pencil’s life as it slowly got shorter.
 I kept my pencils alive until the bitter end, when you could barely hold them and write.

 I’ll admit to a romance with pens in middle school.
-They were bold and colorful and fashionable.
+They were bold and fashionable.
 At one point I had a pen that could write in six colors, and I thought it was so cool.
 Eventually, I came to my senses.
 One day, I’ll be that old woman who carries a pencil in her purse and refuses to use a pen.
 Immersed in this pencil love fest, I’m thinking about getting a manual pencil sharpener, the kind we used in elementary school.
 Remember the metal crank and the stalled engine sound it made when you sharpened your pencil?

 I have a Dixon Ticonderoga #2 Pencil in a small ceramic jar on my desk.
 It’s my favorite pencil because it has a long history and an iconic design.The Dixon Ticonderoga company has been making pencils since 1815.
 The pencil’s name originated in the graphite ore mined and processed in Ticonderoga, New York.
 A school-bus-yellow hexagon, the design is distinguished by three bands of emerald-green metal, known as a ferrule, that hold the eraser in place.
 This is the pencil you’ll find in my old lady purse.